 DELIBERATE INDIFFERENCE TO MEDICAL NEEDS/EXCESSIVE FORCE

 Larry Wall & Tina Huntington filed a civil rights lawsuit on behalf of an inmate in the county jail who was beaten and deprived of mental health services during his incarceration from October 2007 through February 2008.
-The lawsuit alleges deliberate indifference to serious medical needs.
-The inmate suffered from schizophrenia and was mentally disabled.
-The case also involves excessive use of force by a jail guard.
-This case is pending in Kansas Federal District Court.
+The lawsuit alleged excessive use of force by a jail guard and separate claims for deliberate indifference to the inmate's serious medical needs.
+The inmate suffered from schizophrenia and was mentally disabled. .

 DELIBERATE INDIFFERENCE TO RISK OF SUICIDE